 One thing I also love about Casa Kanelo is that even though it’s only a seven-minute walk from the town center, it isn’t very crowded.
 In fact, you can enjoy the beach and the outdoor pool here all by yourself during the slow season.

-While Mango Doce seems just like your regular apartment at first look, it’s actually one of the coziest places you can stay in Sayulita.
+While Casa Juanita seems just like your regular apartment at first look, it’s actually one of the coziest places you can stay in Sayulita.

-What I like most about Mango Doce is that it puts you within walking distance of the must-see landmarks.
-You’re only a ten-minute walk to Islas Marietas Museum, an 11-minute walk to Sayulita Beach, and a 15-minute walk to the San Pancho Bird Observatory!
+What I like most about Amanecer is that it puts you within walking distance of the action in town including just a 3-minute walk to Sayulita Beach!

-Rooms are available here for $79 USD per night.
-You can check availability and book Mago Doce online here.
+The whole apartment is available for $158 USD per night.
+You can check availability and book Amanecer online here.